BolajiAyodeji/Blogposts/ck7ft0r9100p7nds1ja70s9mu.md

 - Improve user experience
 - Improve SEO ranking

-And this can be done in different ways, either by resizing the images, caching, or by compressing the image size.
+And this can be done in different ways, either by resizing the images, caching or compressing the image size.

 ## Introducing Cloudinary